zuffidries/data-algo/data_structures/data_structures.md

     ...instead of using a while-loop to step through each node and setting a condition to check if the end of the list has been reached.
 I'll probably make this a default feature of any linked-list in the future.

 - I ran into some bugs on account of freestyling the methods for this implementation, namely I was seeing:
-    ```
+    `
     TypeError: Cannot read property 'next' of null
-    ```
+ `,
-    which I was able to resolve by changing the conditional describing the bounds of the list in the edge cases.
+    which I was able to resolve by changing the conditional describing the bounds of the list in the edge cases (OBOE).